C4RoCKeT/FileSwine/README.rst

     $ sudo php /var/www/cronjob/crawler.php

-Running the crawler from the commandline will give you some visual feedback and will also show any error messages if there are any.
+Running the crawler from the commandline will give you some visual feedback and will also show error messages if there are any.
 (There will probably be some application missing required for the crawler.)